Enos D. Hopping

-Enos D. Hopping (1805 – September 1, 1847) was a brigadier general in the United States Army during the Mexican–American War.
+Enos D. Hopping (c.
+1805 – September 1, 1847) was a brigadier general in the United States Army during the Mexican–American War.

 Biography

-He was born in 1805 to Jehiel Hopping and Harriet Mead.
+He was born in about 1805 to Jehiel Hopping and Harriet Mead.

 A personal and political friend of Secretary of War William L. Marcy, Hopping was appointed a brigadier general in the Regular Army by President James K. Polk on March 3, 1847.

 He was commanding a camp of instruction in northern Mexico when he died on September 1, 1847.